microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge03.md

 3. Ensure your project is with linked with your repository

-4. Create a draft issue for this challenge and each of the remaining challenges (i.e., create 9 issues total - skip challenge 0).
+4. Create a draft issue for this challenge (3) and each of the remaining challenges (i.e., create 9 issues total - skip challenges 0,1 and 2 as you already completed them).
 When creating each issue, make sure to:
     - Assign an owner for each issue from your team.
-    - Convert the `challenge 1` draft issue to an issue and select our repository.
-Look at the difference between a draft and your converted `challenge 1` issue
+    - Convert the `challenge 3` draft issue to an issue and select our repository.
+Look at the difference between a draft and your converted `challenge 3` issue

 5. Move all your issues to the "Ready" column and convert each one from draft to an issue.

-6. Since you are currently working on Challenge 1, drag the `Challenge 1` issue to the "In progress" column.
+6. Since you are currently working on Challenge 3, drag the `Challenge 3` issue to the "In progress" column.

-7. Ask your team member to close the `Challenge 1` issue you assigned to them.
+7. Ask your team member to close the `Challenge 3` issue you assigned to them.
 Review your project board to see if the issue moved to the 'Done' column automatically.

 8. Create a new view to show your challenge issues in a table view.